How to Build Credit in 8 Simple Steps

 But choose carefully.
 Plenty of cards have the potential to be more trouble than they’re worth.
 And blindly applying for credit is counterproductive.
 Each application results in a “hard inquiry” into your credit history, which can lead to temporary credit-score damage, especially when you apply repeatedly within a short period of time.
 Your goal should be to apply just once, for the card that offers the best terms for your needs and a high likelihood of approval.

-We typically recommend seeking out a no-annual-fee credit card for either people with limited credit or students, as the case may be.
+We typically recommend seeking out a no-annual-fee credit card for either people with limited credit or students.
 If you don’t get approved for either, place a deposit on a no-annual-fee secured credit card, which offers the closest thing to guaranteed approval that you’ll find.

 3. Strive to Never Miss a Payment